 Our law firm has built a reputation of being tough and effective litigators.
 Whether we are negotiating with an insurance company or the local prosecutor, our client-centric approach allows us to identify the issues most important to you, and fight for your interests both in and out of the courtroom.

-Featuring a law team which includes both a New Jersey Supreme Court Certified Civil Trial Attorney as well as nominees to the prestigious Super Lawyers list, we can provide you with effective, knowledgeable, and compassionate legal representation in both municipal court summons such as distracted driving or DUI charges, as well as any personal injury matter.
+Featuring a law team which includes a New Jersey Supreme Court Certified Civil Trial Attorney, we can provide you with effective, knowledgeable, and compassionate legal representation in both municipal court summons such as distracted driving or DUI charges, as well as any personal injury matter.